jimangel/kubernetes-the-easy-way/README.md

 # Kubernetes The Easy Way

 This tutorial walks you through setting up Kubernetes the easy way.
 This guide is for people looking to bootstrap a cluster not managed by a cloud provider.

-"not managed" means you  manage the control-plane as opposed to a cloud provider.
-This gives you full control of the cluster.
+"not managed" means the control-plane is managed by you as opposed to a cloud provider.
+This gives you full control of the cluster's configuration (OIDC, FeatureGates, AuditLogs, etc).

 Kubernetes The Easy Way is a complement to [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 Once you understand the hard way, use this tutorial to expand your knowledge in a multi-node lab.